 Subcompact sedan: You don’t mind that your Vios is exactly the same as what half of your city’s population own and drive.
 You’re carefree.
 You’re either a med rep or a call center agent.
-Or an Uber driver.
+Or a Grab driver.

 Compact sedan: You’re upwardly mobile.
 You earn significantly more than when you were first starting out in your career.
 The self-effacing vibe of your Sylphy or Forte reflects your quiet and serious nature.
 While your friends party on an almost nightly basis, you just focus on your job and how to get that next promotion.
 You could also just be a creep.